 ECA SECTORS / ELECTRICITY

-ECA has been advising regulators, governments, investors and international finance institutions since its start in 1997.
+ECA has been advising regulators, governments, investors and international finance institutions since its start.
 We apply economic principles and industry knowledge with best international practice, complemented by a rigorous quantitative capability to advise on all key aspects of electricity markets.

 Our expertise includes the development of regulatory frameworks, setting of tariff levels and structures, designing markets and associated market rules, decarbonisation of power systems and supporting investors in asset valuation and market and regulatory risk assessments.